jlu5/SupyPlugins/NuWeather/README.md

 ## Location lookup (Geocoding) backends

-* Apixu provides weather lookup by place name directly, and does not need further configuration.
+* weatherstack provides weather lookup by place name directly, and does not need further configuration.
-* Dark Sky requires a separate lookup to translate place names into GPS coordinates, a process known as **geocoding**.
+* Dark Sky and OpenStreetMap backends use a separate service to translate place names into GPS coordinates, a process known as **geocoding**.

-The default backend for geocoding is [OpenStreetMap's Nominatim](https://nominatim.openstreetmap.org/) service, and can be configured via the `plugins.NuWeather.geocodeBackend` option.
+The default geocoding backend is [OpenStreetMap's Nominatim](https://nominatim.openstreetmap.org/); this can be configured via the `plugins.NuWeather.geocodeBackend` option.

-Other supported options include [Google Maps](https://developers.google.com/maps/documentation/geocoding/start) and [OpenCage](https://opencagedata.com/), which may provide more relevant results for North America (e.g. U.S. ZIP codes).
-These services both require API keys: [Google Maps](https://developers.google.com/maps/documentation/geocoding/get-api-key) (credit card required) | [OpenCage](https://opencagedata.com/api)
+Other options include [Google Maps](https://developers.google.com/maps/documentation/geocoding/start) and [OpenCage](https://opencagedata.com/).
+These may provide more relevant results for North America (e.g. US ZIP codes), but both require API keys: [Google Maps](https://developers.google.com/maps/documentation/geocoding/get-api-key) (credit card required) | [OpenCage](https://opencagedata.com/api)

 API keys for geocoding backends are configured as `plugins.NuWeather.apikeys.BACKENDNAME`.